Timbertop: Curriculum

-Academic Programme
+Academic program

-Timbertop has an academic programme much like other schools.
+Timbertop has an academic program much like other schools.
 For five days of every week, classes take place on the Timbertop campus.
-Students take part in compulsory "core" classes, such as English, Mathematics, Science, Australian Curriculum History, and Positive Education.
-Students must also choose electives from a list including German, French, Chinese, Japanese, Music, Physical Education, Elective History, Geography, Agriculture, and Art.
+Students take part in compulsory "core" classes, such as English, mathematics, science, Australian curriculum history and positive education.
+Students must also choose electives from a list including German, French, Chinese, Japanese, music, physical education, elective history, geography, agriculture and art.

-The school introduced Positive Education to Timbertop in 2009.
+The school introduced positive education to Timbertop in 2009.
 It is a compulsory core subject.